Sanglorian/orcus/Orcus Rulebook - current.md

 Most powers belong to a tradition.
 There are currently five traditions: Arcane, Divine, Martial, Spirit and Phrenic.
 See the Classes chapter for a description of each tradition.

-## Power Description

-When a character uses a power, the same basic rules are followed, regardless of the character’s class or the power’s effects.

-Each power description begins with a block of information, including the power’s name, category, source, level, tags, frequency, action required, attack range and targets, and duration.

-The rest of a power entry describes the power’s effects.

 ## Action Required

 Most powers require a standard action to use, but some powers require a move action, swift action, immediate action, or other.
 Some only require a free action.

 Most powers require a standard action to use, but some powers require a move action, swift action, immediate action, or other.
 Some only require a free action.
-Some powers have a “Trigger” listed.
-You can only use the power if the trigger is satisfied, although you do not have to use the power just because you are able to do so.
+Some powers have a “**Trigger**” listed.
+You can only use such powers if the trigger is satisfied, although you do not have to use the power just because you are able to do so.
 If the power is a counter, the effects of a power that requires a trigger commence before the trigger is resolved, and may prevent the trigger from taking place.
 If the power is a reaction or free action, the effects of the power that requires a trigger commence after the trigger is fully resolved.

 For example, if you have a counter power with the Trigger “You take damage” or “You would take damage,” the effects of the power take place before the damage, and may prevent the damage from taking place (if the power gives you resistance or allows you to move away, for example).
 If you have a reaction power with the same Trigger and effect, the effects of the power take place after you take damage; they cannot stop you from taking that damage.